cdio/caio/doc/usage.md

 ### Launching caio from a filesystem navigator

-When caio is installed in the system its icon should be visible from any filesystem navigator.
-When launched, a configurator GUI appears:
+After caio is installed its icon should be visible in the desktop window manager's main menu (probably in the games section).
+When it is launched (through the menu pane or from a filesystem navigator), the caio configuration GUI appears:

 <p align="center">
 <img src="../images/caio-gui.jpg" width="640" title="caio configurator">